 So, rule #1….
 Check the wind direction before you empty the cremation urn!

-If a group are gathered to disperse the ashes, ensure everyone is together grouped perpendicular to the wind.
+If a group is gathered to disperse the ashes, ensure everyone is together grouped perpendicular to the wind.

 Expect some of the cremains to fall as lumps, or a ‘clot’, of cremated ash

-It is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
+As mentioned above, it is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
 Do not be surprised if some larger particles and lumps of ash fall to the ground as you attempt to disperse.
+Consider using the tips given above to gently release cremated remains that seem stuck together.

 Only use organic material for any scattering memorial tribute

-Be respectful of other people’s feeling about ash-scattering
+Be respectful of other people’s feelings about ash-scattering

 Different folks have differing feelings about scattering ashes.
 Not everyone is comfortable with it.
 Although the Catholic Church has now accepted cremation, they still mandate against ash-scattering, and that cremated remains should be interred in ‘sacred ground’.